cyberark/pas-orchestrator/README.md

     ansible-playbook -i ./inventories/hosts.yml pas-orchestrator.yml -e "vault_ip=VAULT_IP vault_password=VAULT_PASSWROD ansible_user=DOMAIN\USER ansible_password=DOMAIN_PASSWORD cpm_zip_file_path=/tmp/pas_packages/cpm.zip pvwa_zip_file_path=/tmp/pas_packages/pvwa.zip psm_zip_file_path=/tmp/pas_packages/psm.zip psm_out_of_domain=false accept_eula=Yes"

+It is possible to set any of the roles parameter through the PAS Orchestrator  , For example : if you need to deploy the PSM without hardening add the following to the execution line: psm_hardening=false

 ## Troubleshooting
 In case of a failure a Log folder with be created on the Ansible workstation with the relevant logs copied from the remote host machine.